Symbolic, Distributed and Distributional Representations for Natural Language Processing in the Era of Deep Learning: a Survey: Symbolic and Distributed Representations: Interpretability and Concatenative Compositionality

-We then re-define the two properties \emph{Interpretability} and \emph{Composability} for distributed representations.
+To answer the above questions, we then describe the two properties \emph{Interpretability} and \emph{concatenative compositionality} for distributed representations.
 These two properties want to measure how far are distributed representations from symbolic representations.

-\paragraph{Interpretability} Interpretability is the possibility of decoding distributed representations, that is, extracting the embedded symbolic representations.
+\textbf{Interpretability} is the possibility of decoding distributed representations, that is, extracting the embedded symbolic representations.
 This is an important characteristic but it must be noted that it's not a simple yes-or-no classification.
 It is more a degree associated to specific representations.
 In fact, even if each component of a vector representation does not have a specific meaning, this does not mean that the representation is not interpretable as a whole, or that symbolic information cannot be recovered from it.
 For this reason, we can categorize the degree of interpretability of a representation as follows: \begin{itemize} \item[] \emph{human-interpretable} -- each dimension of a representation has a specific meaning; \item[] \emph{decodable} -- the representation may be obscure, but it can be decoded into an interpretable, symbolic representation. \end{itemize}

-\paragraph{Composability} Composability is the possibility of composing basic distributed representations with strong rules and of decomposing back composed representations with inverse rules.
+\textbf{Concatenative Compositionality for distributed representations} is the possibility of composing basic distributed representations with strong rules and of decomposing back composed representations with inverse rules.
 Generally, in NLP, basic distributed representations refer to basic symbols.
-It is worth noticing that that composability is related but is not the same concept of compositionality.
-Composability describes how vectors or symbols can be composed to represent larger structures.
-Compositionality instead is describes how the semantic of large structures can be obtained using the semantic of the components.
-In distributed or, better, in distributional semantic representations \cite{baroni2014frege,Mitchell:Lapata:2010} these two concepts often coincide.